biocommando/destination-underworld/dataloss/editor/scripting_readme.md

 The scripts are room-specific.
 The scripting was originally created just for boss fights but has been extended to be more generic.

+For more documentation on the actions and trigger conditions, see bossfightconf.h.

 # BOSS syntax

 The format that the game itself reads isn't very easy to program directly